liqudefi/AlgoCitizenz/README.md

 They are inspired by @gremplin
 They are presented by Singularts.

-There will be total 1000 Citizenz
-There will be 100 Special Citizenz with motion.
+There will be total 1000 Citizenz Fractals for symbolizing The Toad King There will be 100 Special Citizenz with motion.
 They will be in-dept color corrected and detailed

-Default Listing price for a Casual Citizen  : 20 Algo Default Listing price for a Special Citizen : 80 Algo

 Toad Citizenz are licenced under Creative Commons Licence.